Florida A&M visits Florida following overtime win against Albany State (GA)

 Florida A&M Rattlers (1-4) at Florida Gators (4-3)

 The Rattlers are 0-4 on the road.
-Florida A&M is ninth in the SWAC with 8.2 offensive rebounds per game led by Jaylen Bates averaging 3.0.
+Florida A&M is 0-4 in games decided by 10 points or more.

-TOP PERFORMERS: Will Richard is shooting 52.0% from beyond the arc with 1.9 made 3-pointers per game for the Gators, while averaging 13.6 points.
-Colin Castleton is shooting 50.5% and averaging 18.1 points for Florida.
+TOP PERFORMERS: Colin Castleton is scoring 18.1 points per game with 8.0 rebounds and 2.4 assists for the Gators.
+Will Richard is averaging 13.6 points and 4.7 rebounds while shooting 57.1% for Florida.

-Jordan Tillmon is scoring 9.8 points per game and averaging 2.2 rebounds for the Rattlers.
-Jordan Chatman is averaging 9.8 points and 5.4 rebounds for Florida A&M.
+Jordan Tillmon is averaging 9.8 points for the Rattlers.
+Jordan Chatman is averaging 9.8 points for Florida A&M.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.